36th Parliament of British Columbia

 The 36th Legislative Assembly of British Columbia sat from 1996 to 2001.
 The members were elected in the British Columbia general election held in May 1996.
 The New Democratic Party (NDP) led by Glen Clark formed the government.
 Clark resigned as premier in August 1999; Dan Miller served as interim premier until a leadership election was held in February 2000 where Ujjal Dosanjh became party leader and premier.
 The Liberals led by Gordon Campbell formed the official opposition.

 Dale Lovick served as speaker for the assembly until 1998 when Gretchen Brewin became speaker.
 Brewin served as speaker until 2000; William James Hartley replaced Brewin as speaker for the remaining sessions.

-Members of the 36th General Assembly
+Members of the 36th Parliament

 The following members were elected to the assembly in 1996: